putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 This isn't a knock on designers so much as stating the realities of tooling and its limitations.
 We've all felt it.

-As a designer and developer for *The Boston Globe* in the early days of responsive design, we did a lot of "this is the desktop view" and "this is the mobile view" prototypes.
+As a [designer and developer](/resume/#bostonglobe.com) for *The Boston Globe* in the early days of responsive design, we did a lot of "this is the desktop view" and "this is the mobile view" prototypes.
 But the problem was figuring out the "in-betweens," what happens when the content starts to smoosh together somewhere between our designer-idealized sizing.

 I finally landed on the notion that the only way to make a responsive website was to actually  *build a responsive website*.
 As a result, I went straight to code when [designing and building sites such as Crux.com](/design/crux/).
 Not the most practical solution, to be sure.

+Modeling responsive design down to pixel perfection hasn't really been possible.
+In fact, it's the Holy Grail of prototyping, in many ways.
+Or is it?

-A solution to the lack of truly responsive prototypes arrived a couple years ago in the form of both variables and modes in Figma.
+It's actually possible.
+A solution arrived a couple years ago with variables and variable modes in Figma.
 I was in the audience at the Moscone Center for the demos and my reaction was "I can do so much with this."

-As a designer on the Aledade Canonical Design System I set out to create the most advanced design system in the world using these tools.
-It models responsive design 1:1 with code across every breakpoint while at the same time greatly simplifying the prototyping process.
+It's just a matter of putting it all together to create the most advanced design system in the world.
+The result is a system that models responsive design perfectly and raise the fidelity of prototypes while at the same time greatly simplifying the design, delivery and engineering.

 <figure>
 <video width="100%" controls>